hfarsi/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](./PA1_template_files/figure-html/unnamed-chunk-8.png)

-As expected, because we used the average to estimate the missing data, there isn't a noticeable change between patterns of data with or without replacing NAs.
+As expected, because we used the daily average and interval average to estimate the missing data, there aren't any noticeable change between patterns of data with or without replacing NAs.
+Averages of intervals across all days show a better fit because it covers a larger (288*61) sample size (basline).

 __*Weekdays vs Weekends*__